Explicit Kronecker-Weyl theorems and applications to prime number races: Explicit Kronecker-Weyl theorems

-We note that this does not prove that every prime number race over a function field is weakly inclusive (as defined in Definition \ref{Incl}) because the normalized prime counting functions in this context have an extra $o(1)$ term (see Section \ref{2}).
-We will deal with such functions in Section \ref{Erreur}.\\
+In particular, we know that, with hypotheses from Theorem \ref{Prob}, the natural density always exists.
+We note however that this does not prove that every prime number race over a function field is weakly inclusive (as defined in Definition \ref{Incl}) because the normalized prime counting functions in this context have an extra $o(1)$ term (see Section \ref{2}).
+We will deal with such functions in Section \ref{Erreur}.